vezine-code/react-ui-plugins/README.md

 #### Type Parameters

-- `T`: The type of the plugins.
+- `UIPlugin`: The type of the plugins.
 Each plugin should conform to the `UIPlugin` interface.
-- `K`: The type of the dependencies.
+- `unknown`: The type of the dependencies.
 These are used to determine when to re-run the effect that processes the plugin data.

 #### Parameters

-- `plugins` (`T[]`): The array of plugins to render.
+- `plugins` (`UIPlugin[]`): The array of plugins to render.
 Each plugin should have a `transformData` method to process data and a `render` method to return a React element.
-- `deps` (`K[]`, optional): The array of dependencies to watch for changes.
+- `deps` (`unknown[]`, optional): The array of dependencies to watch for changes.
 When any dependency changes, the plugin data is re-processed.

 #### Returns